 Day Trip from Puebla City?
 Or Stay in Cholula?

-Cholula is a super easy day trip from Puebla, so if you only have limited time, taking a day trip is better than not visiting at all!
+Cholula is a super easy day trip from Puebla City, so if you only have limited time, taking a day trip is better than not visiting at all!
+You can take a guided tour or simply Uber to Cholula.
 Though if you can, you should definitely consider staying in Cholula for one or two nights.

 It may be small, but there is a surprising amount to see, do, and eat!
 From snaking through the tunnels underneath the Great Pyramid to marveling at the many beautiful Spanish churches, you won’t get bored in Cholula.